 Are you or someone you care about struggling with alcohol addiction?
 Do you have difficulty controlling your drinking?
 Does someone you love not seem to know when they’ve had too much?
 Are you noticing drastic changes in behaviors related to alcohol that are causing you concern?
 If any of these questions resonate with you, please call us now.
 We can help.
 At Muse we have been providing alcohol rehab treatment for years and want to support you or your loved one through this difficult journey.
 Our experienced clinical staff, expertly trained medical professionals and addiction specialist can walk you through this process and help you or your loved one begin the path to alcohol detox and recovery.

-At Muse, we use an interdisciplinary approach to alcohol rehabilitation.
-Individual psychotherapy sessions, themed group sessions, educational lectures, relapse prevention, and neurological cognitive retraining allows for a comprehensive and complete approach to the treatment of alcohol addiction.
+At Muse, we implement an interdisciplinary approach to alcohol addiction rehabilitation, psychotherapeutic interventions/services (real time & impulse application based), themed group sessions, educational lectures (psycho-education), relapse prevention and cognitive retraining.
+These processes allow for a comprehensive and complete approach to the treatment of alcohol addiction.
 Please call us at 800-426-1818 and let us help you or your loved one start on the path to a better life.

 Our treatment team has decades of experience specifically helping individuals suffering from alcohol abuse.
 Alcohol addiction is especially dangerous because detox and withdrawal from alcohol can be fatal not conducted under the close supervision of treatment professionals.
 Beginning with a safe alcohol detox program is one of the cornerstones to long-term recovery.
 At Muse we take into consideration each and every step necessary to promote and sustain sobriety from alcohol addiction.